-Eleven years into my teaching career, increasingly I want to ... shift my practice in the direction of my values, (Hymer, B. 2007, p.65) and as a Christian teacher what I try to give the children is in response to God's love for me when I read: Freely you have received, freely give."
+Eleven years into my teaching career, increasingly I want to ... shift my practice in the direction of my values, (Hymer, 2007, p.65) and as a Christian teacher what I try to give the children is in response to God's love for me when I read: Freely you have received, freely give.
 (Matthew 10:v8) My developing understanding of a gift is that it is given out of love, again and again, hoping for a response but not condemning or judging if there is none.
-The reason that I find it difficult to talk about my own talents is because I believe that I have been given them as gifts from God, often through other people in a wide range of learning situations, both formal and informal and that to fulfill the values I claim to hold I want to accept and give others the gift of these talents.
+The reason that I find it difficult to talk about my own talents is because I believe that I have been given them as gifts from God, often through other people in a wide range of learning situations, both formal and informal and that to fulfill the values I claim to hold, I want to accept and give others the gift of these talents.
 It is in this context therefore that I have learnt to listen to those learners I work with and to use my talents to create a space for a learner to share with me something that is important to them.
 In the classroom I have learned to use my talents to give children the gift of recognizing when someone's comment about their learning is significant, both to their own learning and that of others.
 Two years ago I wrote about a comment from Oscar in the middle of an NFER maths test which I can honestly say transformed my approach to the teaching of maths.
 (Oscar's story, Appendix 2)

 This had a profound influence on my teaching and encouraged me to develop my talents as an educator to enhance the educational gifts I can offer my pupils.
-Following the incident I was challenged to plan maths lessons more creatively, using stories, elements of play and interesting resources to stimulate the children's imagination, engage them in a task and then to give them follow-up work in mixed ability pairs, small same ability groups or individually using concrete resources, dice, dominoes and a range of games as often as possible.
-(See lesson plan, Appendix 5) The children responded well and I began to enjoy teaching maths for the first time!
-I have always claimed to have little talent in the teaching of maths because of a mental block at secondary school when I was put in the top set which moved too fast for my learning so I failed my 'O' level, twice!
-But suddenly I understood that I could develop my talent of listening to the children to enable the gift of an educational space to be created for them as learners of all abilities.
+Following the incident I was challenged to plan maths lessons more creatively, using stories, elements of play and varied resources to stimulate the children's imagination, engage them in a task and then to give them follow-up work in mixed ability pairs, small same ability groups or individually using concrete resources, dice, dominoes and a range of games as often as possible.
+(See lesson plan, Appendix 4).
+The children responded well as I understood that I could develop my talent of listening to the children to enable the gift of an educational space to be created for them as learners of all abilities.
 When a maths lesson was observed last year by my headteacher I felt affirmed in my decision and encouraged to continue this style of teaching by his comments about the: